irvingdinh/blog/src/content/posts/2025/12/gpt-5-2-cursor-mcp-server/index.md

 date: 2025-12-13T17:01:26+00:00
 title: "Trying GPT 5.2 (High Reasoning) With Cursor on a New MCP Server Project"
 tags: [ai, tooling]
+description: "Trying OpenAI GPT 5.2 (high reasoning) with Cursor on a new MCP server project."
 ---

 Trying OpenAI GPT 5.2 (high reasoning) with Cursor on a new MCP server project.